TallKite/linnstrument-firmware/README.md

 BEYOND EDOS: TUNING TABLE MODE

 Tuning table mode is meant for non-edo tunings such as just intonation or rank-2 temperaments.
 Tuning table mode is also needed for a polyphonic synth that doesn't have MPE (thus pitch bends on one channel affect notes on other channels), but does allow retuning by other methods.
+It's also needed for a synth that doesn't respond to pitch bends at all, for example certain piano and organ synths.

 Once an edo is selected, the LinnStrument usually outputs standard midi notes with tuning bends, and several edosteps will share the same midi note.
 But a split that's set to Tuning Table mode outputs edosteps instead.
 The lower left pad (or the lower right pad if the split is set to lefthanded) is midi note 0.
 The midi notes for the other pads increase from there according to the split's column and row offsets.
 Thus each edostep is a unique midi note.
 Certain synths need this format to play edos.
 But the main reason to use Tuninng Table mode is to retune each edostep individually, by loading a tuning table in the form of a scala file into your synth, or by using MTS/ESP, or by running microtonal software such as alt-tuner.